johnhagstrom/TempleOS_MobileApp/README.md

 # TempleOS Mobile App

-Mobile access point for GodWords, livestream, and chat.
+Mobile interface for GodWords, livestream, and chat.

 ---